 - Frontal Plane: Primarily lateral movement

 - Sagittal: Primarily forward and back, or up and down movements

 N.B One of the main reasons general workouts aren’t as effective as programs tailored for golfers is that they concentrate almost exclusively on the sagittal plane.
 If you have been working out and not seeing transfer to your golf swing in terms of increased mobility, stability, and power this is likely a contributing factor.

-If you have a fitness program that isn’t working, or want one that is designed specifically for golfers, check out the Fit For Golf Programs by clicking HERE
+If you have a fitness program that isn’t working, or want one that is designed specifically for golfers, check out the 12 Week Fit For Golf Online Training Program.